elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/handling_game_states.md

 Now we can update our `viewGame` function to reference this new function that we just created.
-This might seem a bit confusing at first, but the idea is that we're keeping the main `svg` element for our game, and then we're using the `viewGameState` function to populate it with whatever elements are relevant to the current state.
+This might seem a bit confusing at first, but the idea is that we're keeping the main `svg` element for our game, and then we're using the `viewGameState` function to populate it with elements that are relevant to the current state.
 Here's the new `viewGame` function:

 ```elm
 viewGame : Model -> Svg Msg